deno-libs/tinyhttp/README.md

 ## Changes

-Because Deno doesn't have the same API for HTTP, there's no `res` argument.
+Because Deno doesn't have the same API for HTTP server, there's no `res` argument.
 To send responses use `req.respond` instead.